Ascellayn/Kosaka_Issues/Manual/Fun.md

 - `Attachment` (Optional) | Attachment that Kosaka should upload.
 - `Spoiler` (Optional, default False) | Boolean indicating if the Attachment is a spoiler.

+## Random Message
+`/random_message` - [All] Display a completely random message from the currently active channel.
+-# Notice: This command gets significantly slower the more messages the channel contains.

 ## Roll
 `/roll (Min: int = 0) (Max: int = 100)` - [All] Randomly returns a number in-between (Min) and (Max) in a Terraria-styled message.
 __Notice__: This command warns the roll was rigged if a custom value for (Min) or (Max) was specified.